pierre-rouleau/about-emacs-lisp/doc/macro-edebug-spec.rst

   Sublists and groups thus subdivide the specification list into a hierarchy of levels.
 Specification keywords apply only to the remainder of the sublist or group they are contained in.

+.. _section titled Instrumenting Macro Calls in the Emacs Lisp manual: https://www.gnu.org/software/emacs/manual/html_node/elisp/Instrumenting-Macro-Calls.html#Instrumenting-Macro-Calls

+I expanded the information from the manual to include examples for several of the possible symbols described in the manual.
+Each one has it's own section.